-Warrants that are issued as payment for agency fees or other transaction costs (Finder's Warrants) are assigned a value based on the Black-Scholes pricing model and included in reserves.
+Warrants that are issued as payment for agency fees or other transaction costs (Finder's Warrants) are compensatory in nature and are assigned a value based on the Black-Scholes pricing model and included in reserves.

 When warrants are exercised, any reserves related to those warrants are reclassified from reserves to share capital.